Bad Credit 101: The Small Mistakes That Are Killing Your Score

 The good news is that the credit-scoring process is fairly transparent, and by correcting some bad habits, your score can improve.

 Here’s what you’re probably doing wrong, and how you can fix it:

 1. Late payments cause a bad credit score.

 Paying bills late is by far the biggest drag on your credit.
 Payment history determines 35% of your FICO score, and for good reason.
 If someone has failed to pay their bills on time in the past, they will probably continue to do so.

-You can make sure your bills are always paid on time by setting up payment alerts.
+You can make sure you pay your bills on time by setting up payment alerts.
 If you know exactly when your bills are due, you’ll at least have the opportunity to pay them on time.

-Your credit utilization ratio is another major factor used to determine your FICO score and, therefore, your overall credit health.
+Your credit utilization ratio is another major factor that determines your FICO score and, therefore, your overall credit health.
 This number comes from two semi-independent figures:

 - Total amount of credit in use divided by total amount of credit available.

 - Credit in use on individual cards divided by amount of credit available on each card.

 When lenders see you’re using a high percentage of your available credit, they assume you may have difficulty paying off more credit, should you have access to it.
 This is why your credit utilization ratio affects your overall credit and why maintaining a lower ratio is always better.